-- “But the days will come when the bridegroom was taken away from them, and they will fast in those days.
+- “But the days will come when the bridegroom was taken away from them, and then they will fast in that day.

 - “No one sews an unshrunk cloth patch on an old cloak; if the patch pulls away from it, (the new from the old) an even worse tear happens.

-- “And no one puts new wine into old wineskins; if they do, the wine breaks the wineskins and the wine and the wineskins will be ruined.
+- “And no one puts new wine into old wineskins; if they do, the wine will break the wineskins and the wine and the wineskins are ruined.
 But new wine is put into new wineskins.

 Lord of the Sabbath